Corporate Collaboration Council

 In 2000, Bill moved to New Zealand as CEO of Ansett Australia & Air New Zealand Engineering Services, Ltd which provided engineering and maintenance services to both Ansett and Air New Zealand Airlines as well as third party work for a number of other international airlines.
 In 2001, Bill became Senior VP of Airline Operations, responsible for all airline operations and technical functions.

-After returning to the USA, Bill became engaged as President & CEO of Allied Aerospace Industries, a private equity owned company providing engineering services, prototype development, and low rate production for major aerospace OEMs, NASA, and the US Government.
+After returning to the USA, Bill became engaged as President and CEO of Allied Aerospace Industries, a private equity owned company providing engineering services, prototype development, and low rate production for major aerospace OEMs, NASA, and the US Government.
 After rebuilding Allied Aerospace Industries, the company was sold to the Triumph Group and was renamed Triumph Aerospace Systems – Newport News.
-Bill remained with the company as President until January 2013 and is currently seeking his next professional challenge.
+Bill remained with the company as President until 2013 to complete the integration.

 Vice President, Energy Technology Ventures, GE Energy Financial Services